LIHPC-Computational-Geometry/dds-hexmeshing/README.md

 ## `tetra_labeling.txt`

 Same labeling as `surface_labeling.txt` but using per-tetrahedron-facet labels instead of per-surface-triangle labels.
-Therefore it contains $ \#tetrahedra \times 4 $ lines.
+Therefore it contains $ nb\_tetrahedra \times 4 $ lines.
 See `surface_map.txt` for the facets ordering.

 label|direction
 :---:|:-------: